revaturelabs/interviewquestions/Java/Threads/Multithreading.md

  </details>
  ---

-13. What is Daemon Thread thread and how it differs from normal thread?
+13. What is Daemon Thread and how it differs from normal thread?
 <details><summary> Show Answer </summary>

 <blockquote>